solita/solita.github.com/_posts/2018-08-30-fullstack-typed-api-with-typescript.md

             Type 'string' is not assignable to type 'number'.
 ```

-## Runtime checking?
-What about runtime checking?
+## Runtime checking

 JavaScript is a dynamically typed language, and TypeScript only gives
 compile-time warnings.
-Since our api is a object, could we add runtime checks
+Since our API is an object, could we add runtime checks
-without modifying the api?
+without modifying the API?

 Let's start by changing the helper functions slightly: